-The 35th Annual Kalamazoo Community Medical and Health Sciences Research Day, sponsored by the medical school will be held on Wednesday, May 2nd, 2018 at the Western Michigan University John T. Bernhard Center in Kalamazoo.
+The 36th Annual Kalamazoo Community Medical and Health Sciences Research Day, sponsored by the medical school will be held on Wednesday, May 2nd, 2018 at the Western Michigan University John T. Bernhard Center in Kalamazoo.
 The event will feature keynote speaker, Dr. James Cook.

 Western Michigan University Homer Stryker M.D.
-School of Medicine designates this live activity for a maximum of 5.0 AMA PRA Category 1 Credits.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity
+School of Medicine designates this live activity for a maximum of 5.0 AMA PRA Category 1 Creditsä.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Research Day Submission Categories